 Each year all domestic students must activate or waive coverage by August 1 with our insurance broker Haylor, Freyer & Coon.
 Students who do not activate or waive by the deadline are enrolled in the coverage by default.
 It is the responsibility of the student and/or their family to update the university when changes in coverage occur.
 Additional information on the Colgate student health insurance can be found here.

 Students whose permanent address is outside the United States are ineligible to waive out of the Colgate plan, and will be enrolled automatically.

 Tuition Refund Insurance

 Tuition insurance is available through A.W.G.
-Dewar, Inc. Information and application for the tuition insurance program is mailed to enrolled students in late spring.
-If you decide to purchase this coverage and your student is forced to withdraw due to illness, accident or other medical reasons, the protection afforded by the plan will be a welcome resource.
+Dewar, Inc. Information for the tuition insurance program is mailed to enrolled students in late spring.
+If you decide to purchase this coverage and your student is forced to withdraw due to illness, accident or other medical reasons, the protection afforded by the plan may be a welcome resource.

-Reminder to students: If you are electing to received the 1098-T electronically, you may also provide a parent e-mail address (under the alternate e-mail address field) and they will also receive the 1098-T electronically.
+Reminder to students: If you elect to receive the 1098-T electronically, you may also provide a parent email address (under the alternate email address field) and they too will receive the 1098-T electronically.

 Office of Student Accounts

 Weekdays 8:00 a.m. - noon and 1:00 - 5:00 p.m.

 Weekdays 8:00 a.m. - noon and 1:00 - 4:00 p.m.